Screen-Free Week Special: What Does It Really Mean To Be Tech Savvy?

 Waldorf education is over 100 years old, but our outlook on tech is based on the most recent research about the effects of screen time on developing brains, the impact of social media on emotional well-being, and the exposure to violence, advertising, and adult content in media.
+Our campus is intentionally screen free and we don’t use educational technology in the classroom, unless it is required for assisted learning.

 In grades 5 to 8, media and technology are gradually introduced at school, teaching students how to positively use these tools in their lives and relationships.
 Our approach to tech education includes letter writing, phone calls, emails, and other forms of communication, which teach children how technology fits into a larger social context.
 We prioritize social-emotional learning through group work in the classroom, as well as cooperative projects, like class plays and orchestra performances.
 And we offer direct instruction in digital citizenship through social ethics and Cyber Civics courses in middle school.
+Read more about our step-by-step approach to tech education here.

-Why Limit Media?
+Why Limit Screens?

 Research shows that screen time and media, especially for young children, can curtail attention, reduce empathy and slow language acquisition, interfere with sleep, and negatively affect academic performance over the long term.
+Even without research, we know it on a gut level: Children are unnaturally captivated by screens, tuning out human interaction and experience—or even basic needs, like hunger—when pulled into a television show or video game.

-We encourage parents to limit screentime so that their children can observe and experience the world with their senses, naturally building neurological pathways, social skills, and the ability to learn new things, as their brains are built to do.
+We encourage parents to limit screen time so that their children can observe and experience the world with their senses, naturally building neurological pathways, social skills, and the ability to learn new things, as their brains are built to do.

 Resources for Families